koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 Semi-formally, the expected utility the future agent computes for an action $a$ (after experiencing the action-observation history $h$) must equal the expected utility computed by the present agent (after conditioning on $h$).

-We proved the dynamic consistency of $u''_A$ given a fixed, non-zero `ImpactUnit`.
-We now consider an `ImpactUnit` which is recalculated at each time step, before being set equal to the non-zero minimum of all of its past values.
-The "apply 1.01 penalty if $\textit{ImpactUnit}=0$" clause is consistent because the agent calculates future and present impact in the same way, modulo model updates.
+We proved the dynamic consistency of $u''_A$ given a fixed, non-zero $\text{ImpactUnit}$.
+We now consider an $\text{ImpactUnit}$ which is recalculated at each time step, before being set equal to the non-zero minimum of all of its past values.
+The "apply 1.01 penalty if $\text{ImpactUnit}=0$" clause is consistent because the agent calculates future and present impact in the same way, modulo model updates.
 However, the agent never expects to update its model in any particular direction.
-Similarly, since future steps are scaled with respect to the updated $\textit{ImpactUnit}_{t+k}$, the updating method is consistent.
+Similarly, since future steps are scaled with respect to the updated $\text{ImpactUnit}_{t+k}$, the updating method is consistent.
 The epoch rule holds up because the agent simply doesn't consider actions outside of the current epoch, and it has nothing to gain accruing penalty by spending resources to do so.

 Since AUP does not operate based off of culpability, creating a high-impact successor agent is basically just as impactful as _being_ that successor agent. ✓